bminer/node-blade/README.md

 Blocks don't work well inside of foreach regions.
 Specifically, while inside of a foreach region: (1) you cannot access blocks declared outside of the foreach region;
-and (2) blocks within inside of the foreach region are not accessible once you leave the foreach region.
+and (2) blocks declared inside of the foreach region are not accessible once you leave the foreach region.
 If this causes a problem, just use regular JavaScript for loops.

 ### Event Handlers